Dr Alexandros Stratakos

 Teaching Activities:

-I am very enthusiastic about research-informed teaching.
+I am very experienced and enthusiastic about research-informed teaching.
 Developing a research-informed teaching environment allows to stimulate the development of knowledge and skills to all levels of student learning.
 I am designing and delivering (in person and online) inclusive teaching and assessments for BSc and MSc level degrees in Biological Sciences and Biomedical Sciences; lectures, lab practicals, tutorials and assessments.

 I also supervise students at the BSc, Masters and Doctorate level.